Show Cue System (SCS) (originally known as Sound Cue System) was designed and written by Mike Daniell of:

 Several users contributed ideas for the Level Envelope design, but special thanks go to Christian Peters for his suggestions and for his comprehensive testing of this feature.

-The Telnet control of various projectors requires SCS to handle a login dialog.
+The Network control of various projectors requires SCS to handle a login dialog.
 Thanks go to Mikk Mengel, Brian O'Connor and Jörg Deitz, all of whom provided useful information and assisted in testing the new code.

 The "Stop Watch" idea based on the SCS Production Timer was supplied by Michel Windogradoff.